vijiekambaram/IOTWorkshop/README.md

-# Big data and visualization
+# Real Time Monitoring of IOT data

 Use case -